Polrunny Farm - getting greener every year!

 So that’s our overall approach.

-“But what are you actually going to do now”, I hear you ask?
+“But what are you actually doing now”, I hear you ask?

 Ok, let’s get practical.
 We have split our work into three themes: